COVID Ministry Update

 As we practice safety during this time by suspending our regular in-person activities together, please go to the FSM YouTube Channel for the latest Bible studies and news.

 9:00 am – Middle School & High School Sunday School (Main floor and basement level of 1420 Sumter Student Center)

 10:30 am – Worship Service in the Sanctuary

-Middle Schoolers and High Schoolers meet Sunday mornings in the First Baptist Student Center, located on the first floor of the Estep Family Life Center (EFLC).
-Students are encouraged to come at 9:00 for donuts and hang out time.
-The program begins at 9:15.
-After a time of worship, reflection, and prayer, Middle Schoolers go to the YMCA for a time of teaching and discussion while the High Schoolers stay in the EFLC.
+Middle Schoolers and High Schoolers meet Sunday mornings in the 1420 Sumter Student Center.
+After a time of worship, reflection, and prayer, students break off into groups for Bible study.
 Students are encouraged to bring a Bible and take notes, however if you do not own a Bible, please contact us and we will be glad to get one in your hands.

 Middle School Choir meets on the 3rd Floor Sanctuary and is led by Associate Minister of Music, Keith Watson.